Salt Lake City: Geography

 The second-highest mountain range is the Oquirrhs, reaching a maximum height of 10,620 feet (3,237 m) at Flat Top.
 The east–west-oriented Traverse Mountains to the south extend to 6,000' (1830m), nearly connecting the Wasatch and Oquirrh Mountains.
 The mountains near Salt Lake City are easily visible from the city and have sharp vertical relief caused by ancient earthquakes, with a maximum difference of 7,099 feet (2164 m) being achieved with the rise of Twin Peaks from the Salt Lake Valley floor.

 The Salt Lake Valley floor is the ancient lakebed of Lake Bonneville, which existed at the end of the last ice age.
 Several Lake Bonneville shorelines can be distinctly seen as terraces on the foothills or benches of nearby mountains.
+Ancient folds of Lake Bonneville shorelines also lie underneath Salt Lake City, amplifying the danger of earthquakes.